dotnet/core/Documentation/microsoft-team.md

 * [Add yourself to the microsoft team (dotnet org)](https://repos.opensource.microsoft.com/dotnet/teams/microsoft/join/)
 * [Add yourself to the dotnet team (microsoft org)](https://repos.opensource.microsoft.com/Microsoft/teams/dotnet/join/)

 Once your permission requests are approved, you should have write permissions to [.NET Core Repos](https://github.com/dotnet/core/blob/master/Documentation/core-repos.md).
-Everyone using these repos should also be able to @mention you, too.
+Repo users will be able to @mention you at that point.

 ## Best Practices

 * Use your full name for your account.
 * Add a picture to your account.
 * Add @dotnet or @microsoft as your Company in your profile.
-* Make your Microsoft and dotnet org membership public.
+* Make your Microsoft and dotnet org memberships public.
 Only do this if you have added a picture to your profile (as opposed to the auto-generated GitHub image).

-## Microsoft Developer Guidelines
+## Guidelines

 * [Contributing to .NET Core](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md)
 * [What you can expect from Maintainers](https://github.com/dotnet/core/blob/master/Documentation/contributing/maintainers.md)